rostock/geolotse/README.md

 *   `title` – This text field is mandatory since every link needs a title, i.e. a name – but not necessarily an unique one
 *   `link` – This text field is mandatory since this *is* the link itself
 *   `public` – The value `FALSE` in this boolean field means *“This link is not publicly available.”*, the value `TRUE` however means *“This link is publicly available.”*.
 The field is mandatory since some logic within the code is based on it
-*   `reachable` – The value `FALSE` in this boolean field means *“This link is currently not reachable.”*, the value `TRUE` however means *“This link is currently reachable.”*.
-The field is mandatory since some logic within the code is based on it
-*   `reachable_last_check` – The value of this timestamp field represents the timestamp of the last reachability check of the link.
-The field is mandatory since some logic within the code is based on it
 *   `description` – The description of the link and/or its target goes in this text field.
 The information is used in the catalog view
 *   `date` – The date the link and/or its target was last updated is stored in this date field.
 The information is used in the catalog view
 *   `authorship_organisation` – The organisation(s) of the author(s) of the link and/or its target go(es) in this text array field.
 The order has to be the same as in the `authorship_name` and `authorship_mail` fields since all these three fields are evaluated together in the code.
 The information is used in the catalog view